blurry16/MCDataCollector/README.md

 - "does_exist" - This thing is there since people like AddictiveOracle exist.
 Those who have their name faked or accounts cracked.

 ### Example of collected data
-Well, if you read this it means you still care about your privacy and you probably don't trust me (or you just wonder what I collect lol).
+Well, if you read this it means you still care about your privacy, and you probably don't trust me (or you just wonder what I collect lol).
 I don't really care about your trust but here is an example of collected data.
 Points meaning can be found at "Meaning of collected points" paragraph.
 ```json
 {